 Combat is likely or highly likely on many conjunctions with will make them inaccessible for some participants.
 Our refs have access to standard accessibility advice for all conjunctions using our tablet system, so any participant can check the details with a referee at any time.

 Any character who is nominated to oversee a conjunction can always delegate the authority to another willing character if they wish to do so.
 This might be a proxy, but it can be any citizen.
 If you have been nominated to oversee a conjunction and do not want to be responsible for a Sentinel Gate conjunction and you don't want to nominate another character to take the responsibility for you, then please mail email@example.com and we will make the appropriate changes to the conjunction.

 Some conjunctions are discovered in play, or found through mechanisms other than the civil service prognostication.
 In these cases, anyone who is aware of the conjunction can attempt to go, and characters must decide by themselves who gets to go in cases where there are too many volunteers.

 Of course not... what a foolish notion!
 You have preordination all the wrong way round my friend.

 Robert of Mitwold comes to Anvil because the power of the constellations compels him to; it arranges all matters so that our Marcher friend cannot help but come to Anvil and find someone who can assist him.The conjunction draws what it needs to it.

-- At the predestined moment, the Gate can be opened by any Imperial citizen.
-A magician can use the operate portal spell to activate the Gate, or an Egregore can do it using hearth magic.
+- At the predestined moment, any Imperial citizen can use operate portal to activate the Gate, or an egregore can do it using hearth magic

-- The Gate remains open for outward travel only for a short amount of time.
-No character or object may travel out through the Gate once the assembled citizens have passed through in good order.
+- No character or object may travel out through the Gate once the assembled citizens have passed through in good order

 - Sentinel Gate design - a longer explanation of some of the out-of-character design philosophy for the Gate.